jenniferlu717/KrakenTools/README.md

 # Running Scripts:
 No installation required.
-All scripts are scripts that are run on the command line as follows.
+All scripts are run on the command line as described.

 Users can make scripts executable by running